Probing Phase Structure of Strongly Coupled Matter with Holographic Entanglement Measures: The background and the thermodynamics of the system

 By solving this equation and obtaining $G(\phi)$, the metric coefficients $A(\phi)$, $B(\phi)$ and $h(\phi)$ can be obtained from \eqref{EoM3}.
 In order to solve \eqref{master} we need appropriate boundary conditions.
 From \eqref{master} one can find the following near-horizon expansion

 This expansion implies that

 Unfortunately, it is hard to solve \eqref{master} analytically and hence we use numerical methods to solve it.
 Our strategy is to specify a value for $\phi_H$ and use the boundary conditions \eqref{cond1} and \eqref{cond2} for integrating \eqref{master}.
 Each value of $\phi_H$ leads to a unique black hole solution.
-We obtain numerically a family of black hole solutions for any given value of $\phi_H$.
+We obtain numerically a family of black hole solutions for different values of $\phi_H$.